 The Company operates a fleet of trucks, trailers and railcars to transport raw materials from suppliers and finished products to customers or ports for transportation by ship.
 It also utilizes third party freight companies to cost-effectively transfer materials and augment our in-house logistics fleet.
-Within our bakery by-products division, substantially all inbound and outbound freight is handled by third party logistics companies.
+Within our bakery and international by-products division, except for Rendac, substantially all inbound and outbound freight is handled by third party logistics companies.